-To get a Canadian perspective on the world of employer branding, we sat down with Estela Vazquez Perez to understand the approach she has taken to help maintain The Royal Bank of Canada’s high performance culture.
+To get a Canadian perspective on the world of employer branding, we sat down with Estela Vazquez Perez to understand the approach she has taken to help maintain The Royal Bank of Canada’s high-performance culture.

-Have a listen our chat below or read on if you want a full summary of our conversation, and don’t forget to subscribe to the Employer Branding Podcast.
+Have a listen to our chat below or read on if you want a full summary of our conversation, and don’t forget to subscribe to the Employer Branding Podcast.

 Who are you and what do you do?

 My name is Estela Vazquez Perez and I’m the Director of Employment Brand.
-This the centre of expertise at Royal Bank of Canada.
+This the center of expertise at Royal Bank of Canada.
 In short, I partnered with the business to solve talent problems related to attraction and retention, specifically using marketing information technology and change management.
 That’s kind of a broad way to put it.

 What attracted you to RBC?